-I can spend whole mornings searching for dumb, hilarious, charming and/or breathtaking video clips to share with friends and
+I can spend whole mornings searching for dumb, hilarious, charming and/or breathtaking video clips to share with friends and Independent readers.

 The site doesn't actually have a market share to match other YouTube competitors such as, say, Dailymotion.
 But Vimeo is beautiful like an Apple computer, with a crisply-designed interface that reminds you just how cluttered and haphazard its biggest rival can be.
 At YouTube you have to swat away endless ads, just like the security software pop-ups that plague PCs.
 Vimeo emphasises quality of service, not mass appeal.
 Its demographic is artsy – music video directors or graphic designers, not teens filming happy slaps on their phones.
 Among the tastemakers who regularly launch their latest promos on the site are Kanye West, Lykke Li and Beck.